RobinNagpal/fuel-token-track-docs/02_problem_statement_and_structure.md

 ```

-Now let's create the `fuels.config.ts` file in the root directory, which we will later use to create the types in the frontend corresponding to the contract.
+Now let's create the `fuels.config.ts` file in the root directory, which will later be used for building and deploying contracts as well as generating typed interface files for the frontend.

 ```bash
 npx fuels@0.82.0 init --contracts ./contracts/TokenTrack/ --output ./frontend/src/sway-contracts-api